Irreligion in Azerbaijan: Research and statistics

-According to a study conducted by the Caucasus Research Resource Centers, in 2010, approximately 2,000 people were interviewed, of which 28% answered that religion is "an extremely important" part of their life.
-Two years later, the survey was conducted again, but only about 1800 people were interviewed, of which 33% reported that religion is an extremely important part of their life.
-In addition, another 44% claimed that religion is a "fairly important" part of their daily lives.
-The remaining 23% claimed that religion is a relatively important or completely insignificant part of their daily lives.
-Despite the fact that 77% of respondents noted that religion is an extremely important or rather important part of their life, only 2% of them attend religious services every day, 3% from once a week and more, twenty percent occasionally fast, and about half never follows it.
+In a study conducted by the Caucasus Research Resource Centers, in 2010, 2,001 people were interviewed, of which 28% answered that religion is "a highly important" part of their life.
+Two years later, the survey was conducted again, with 1829 respondents, of which 33% reported that religion is a highly important part of their life.
+In addition, another 44% considered that religion is a "rather important" part of their daily lives.
+Out of that combined 77%, 2% of them attend religious services every day, 3% once a week or more and twenty percent fast, but rarely.
+About half never follows it.

 According to a recent 2013 Gallup Poll, Azerbaijan is one of the most Secular countries in the Muslim world, with about 53% of respondents indicating the importance of religion in their life as little or none.
 The same poll indicates that only 20% of the respondents has attended on religious services.
 Gallup International indicated that only 34% of Azerbaijanis who took the poll adhere to religious practices, and ranked Azerbaijan the 13th least religious country from data compiled in 2005, 2008 and 2015.